12 Jan 2023

-This guide will provide you with a comprehensive overview of guarantors and will cover the following:
+This guide will provide you with a comprehensive overview of guarantors and will cover the following key issues:

-It will finish by providing access to comprehensive deed of guarantee templates, which have been reviewed by qualified lawyers.
+Make sure you read until the end, as we also created a comprehensive list of our deed of guarantee templates, which have been reviewed by qualified lawyers.

 A guarantee is a legal commitment to pay or fulfil the debt or obligation of another person in the event of default by the person responsible for the debt or obligation.

 Guarantees are usually created for debts and loans.
-They are also often created for other payment obligations such as rent payments as part of a tenancy agreement, or mortgage payments.
+They are also created for other payment obligations such as rent payments as part of a tenancy agreement and mortgage payments.

 Guarantees involve three parties:

-Guarantees are used because they serve as an additional source of security for lenders to ensure the repayment of loans or fulfilment of other payment obligations.
+Guarantees are used because they serve as an additional source of security for lenders by ensuring the repayment of loans or fulfilment of other payment obligations.

-It serves as an additional source of security as it establishes a commitment by a third party (the guarantor) to be liable for the fulfilment of payment obligations to the lender if the principal fails to meet these obligations themselves.
+It serves as an additional source of security as it establishes the firm commitment and willingness by a third party (the guarantor) to be liable for fulfilling payment obligations to the lender if the principal fails to meet these obligations himself.

-In the case of a loan, guarantees are sought by a lender if they are doubtful or lack surety of the borrower's ability to meet their payment obligations under the loan.
+For loans, guarantees are sought by lenders if they are doubtful or lack surety of the borrower's ability to meet their payment obligations under the loan.

-Guarantees are also commonly sought in the context of tenancy agreements by landlords to guarantee the payment of rent.
+Guarantees are also sought in tenancy agreements by landlords to guarantee the payment of rent.
 Once again, landlords will seek a guarantee if they are doubtful or lack surety of a prospective tenant’s ability to meet periodic rental payments.
-This is particularly the case with college students or fresh graduates that attempt to rent their first apartment or house.
+This is particularly useful when dealing with college students or fresh graduates that are seeking to rent their first property.

-Both guarantors and co-signers are similar in that they serve as additional security for lenders/landlords/mortgagees to ensure that the obligations as stated in a contract will actually be performed.
+Both guarantors and co-signers are similar in that they serve as additional security for lenders/landlords/mortgagees to ensure that the obligations as stated in a contract are performed.

-A co-signer, however, is liable once a principal defaults without the beneficiary needing to try all means to collect payment/secure performance of obligations from the principal.
+A co-signer, however, is liable the moment a principal defaults, without the beneficiary needing to try all means to collect payment/secure performance of obligations from the principal.
 Once a principal defaults on its obligations, the beneficiary can demand performance from the co-signer straight away.
-In essence, unlike a guarantor, a co-signer is equally responsible for repayment or performance and is not merely a back-up.
+Unlike a guarantor, a co-signer is equally responsible for repayment or performance rather than being a mere backup.